lironbar/Bringoz/README.md

-**note**
+**note:**
-On newer versions of Chrome geolocation the server should use HTTPS.
+On newer versions of Chrome, geolocation needs the server to use HTTPS.